gladisor/Reinforcement-Learning-Applied-To-Metamaterial-Design/README.md

-# Supression of Total Cross Sectional Scattering using Reinforcement Learning
+# Supression of Total Scattering Cross Section using Reinforcement Learning

 ## Description